mc706/task-burndown/assets/apps/main/README.md

 This directory houses all of the angular codebase.

 ###app.js
-the initiator or the angular application
+the initiator of the angular application

+###config
+houses all of the application configuration

 ###controllers
 houses all of the controllers